 By appointment - Face-to-face consultations are available within the SU Advice & Support Centre on College Lane Campus.
 It is a good idea to book in advance.

-By appointment - Online consultations can be arranged via Zoom or Microsoft Teams.
-Online consultations must be pre-booked but can often be offered on the same day as requested
+By appointment - Online consultations can be pre-booked and arranged via Microsoft Teams.

 Our Commitment to You

 We aim to ensure that all clients are fully aware of their rights and responsibilities, so that they can have the optimal student experience at the University of Hertfordshire.

 We will provide accurate, up-to-date and relevant information to enable clients to make informed decisions regarding issues affecting them.

 We will provide professional advice and support to assist clients in resolving their problems, and signpost clients to other professional services which can offer further support also.

 We will give free, impartial and non-judgmental advice and will respect client confidentiality at all times within the service*.